rickygrosvenor-pramanick/elephant/README.md

 ```

 ## Step 2.
 Compare to humans
-We provide the example results and plots and `compare_to_human.ipynb`
+The analysis code is in `compare_to_human.ipynb`.

 # Additional data and code
 ### Full datasets and reproducing the paper
-We provide the full datasets of responses from 8 different models on OEQ and AITA, and Python notebooks to analyze the results, in the `full_datasets_from_paper` folder.
-The code to run inference for all the models is in `get_all_OEQ.py` and `get_all_AITA_with_mitigations.py`.
+We provide the full datasets of responses from 8 different models on OEQ and AITA, and Python notebooks to analyze the results and reproduce our main figures and tables, in the `full_results_from_paper` folder.
+Due to the large size of the AITA results file, it is available here: https://osf.io/qdyjg/files/osfstorage/682b844a45e43ef8dbcacb45